KiraLovely/folni_rodmi_pro1/PROJDESCR.md

-The project focuses on intergrating different programms and hardware into a Minecraft Server.
+The project focuses on intergrating different programms and hardware into a Minecraft Server.\
+The whole project is tracked and documented on GitHub, which is new for the course.
 \

 The MC Server is hosted on a Raspberry Pi 5, in a docker enviorment.\